 Trekking in northern India

-A Swiss traveler and I hired a local Indian guide, Ashok, and porter in the town of McLeod Ganj to lead us on a four-day trek to Indrahar Pass (4,320 meters).
+A Swiss traveler and I hired a local Indian guide, Ashok, and porter in McLeod Ganj to lead us on a four-day trek to Indrahar Pass (4,320 meters).

 Upon reaching the mountain pass after four hours of climbing on our third day, my Swiss friend was not feeling well.
 He had a headache and looked unsteady.

 The scene unfolded in the blink of an eye.
-Later, in camp, the Swiss man acknowledged he was in trouble, and our guide likely saved his life.
+Later, the Swiss man acknowledged he was in trouble, and our guide likely saved his life.

 As much as I love solo travel in general, I do not have the experience or confidence to hike long distances alone in the wilderness.